LauraBrogan/pands-project-2019/README.md

 It displays to us the first ten lines of the data set with the five column headings, sepal_length,  sepal_width,  petal_length,  petal_width, and species.

 **B. plot.py**

+This file condatins the following code
+'''#This code is to display a scatter diagram of the petal lenght of the 3 varities of Iris flower.

+import pandas as pd
+import matplotlib.pyplot as plt

+df = pd.read_csv ("https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/d546eaee765268bf2f487608c537c05e22e4b221/iris.csv")

+x = df.species

+y = df.petal_length

+plt.scatter(x, y)

+title = ("Comparing the Petal Lengths") plt.title(title, fontsize=15)

+plt.show()'''

 **C. irissum.py**